DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Photonic Quantum Computing

 Many fundamental quantum optical components, such as phase shifters and squeezers, implement Gaussian transformations.
-A transformation is considered Gaussian if it is described by a unitary operator of the form $\hat{U}=exp(-i\hat{H}/\hbar)$, where the Hamiltonian $H$ is at most quadratic in the quadrature operators.
-In phase space, the action of such a unitary operator corresponds to a symplectic transformation on the vector of quadrature operators,
+A transformation is considered Gaussian if it is generated by a unitary operator of the form $\hat{U}=\exp(-i\hat{H}/\hbar)$, where the Hamiltonian $\hat{H}$ is at most quadratic in the quadrature operators.
+In the Heisenberg picture, the evolution of the quadrature vector under such a unitary corresponds to an affine symplectic transformation in phase space:

-where $S$ is a symplectic matrix preserving the symplectic form $S\Omega S^T=\Omega$, $d$ is a displacement vector in phase space.
+where $S$ is a symplectic matrix preserving the symplectic form $S\Omega S^T=\Omega$, and $D$ is a real displacement vector.

-Gaussian states (like coherent and squeezed states) are commonly used in quantum communication.
-A Gaussian state is defined as any quantum state whose Wigner function is a Gaussian distribution in the phase space:

-where $d = \langle \xi \rangle$ is the displacement vector, $V_{ij} = \tfrac{1}{2}\langle \xi_i\xi_j + \xi_j\xi_i\rangle - d_id_j$ is the covariance matrix.
-In DeepQuantum, a Gaussian state is characterized by the pair $(V, d)$ in \texttt{Gaussian} backend.
-Gaussian states form the cornerstone of continuous-variable quantum information protocols, such as quantum key distribution, quantum teleportation, and entanglement distribution~\cite{braunstein2005quantum,weedbrook2012gaussian,ferraro2005gaussian}.

-However, universal quantum computation in the CV setting requires the inclusion of non-Gaussian resources, such as photon addition, subtraction, or the preparation of specific non-Gaussian ancilla states~\cite{lloyd1999quantum,bartlett2002universal,ourjoumtsev2007generation,lvovsky2009continuous}.
-DeepQuantum simulates non-Gaussian states $\rho$ whose Wigner function can be written as a linear combination of Gaussian functions in the \texttt{Bosonic} backend:
+However, achieving universal quantum computation in the CV regime requires the injection of non-Gaussian resources, such as photon addition, photon subtraction, or the preparation of specific non-Gaussian ancilla states~\cite{lloyd1999quantum, bartlett2002universal, ourjoumtsev2007generation}.
+To address this, DeepQuantum utilizes the Bosonic backend to simulate non-Gaussian states $\rho$ whose Wigner functions can be decomposed as a linear combination of Gaussian functions~\cite{bourassa2021fast}:

-where each $G_i(\textbf{r})$ is a Gaussian state characterized by its covariance matrix $V_i$ and displacement vector $d_i$, and $w_i$ are the corresponding complex weights satisfying $\sum_i w_i = 1$.
-Such a non-Gaussian state is characterized by the pair $(V, d, w)$.
+where each $G^{(i)}(\xi)$ is a generally complex normalized Gaussian function characterized by its covariance matrix $V^{(i)}$ and mean vector $R^{(i)}$, and the complex weights $w_i$ satisfy the normalization condition $\sum_i w_i = 1$.
+Consequently, such a non-Gaussian state is parameterized by the set of tuples $\{(V^{(i)}, R^{(i)}, w_i)\}$.

 Two typical non-Gaussian states are the cat state and the GKP state.
-The cat state is defined as a superposition state of two coherent states:
+The cat state is formed by the quantum superposition of two opposite coherent states: